 If you are unsure of your title as a ‘scientist’, don’t be.
 All it means to be a social scientist is laid out for you below.
 Design and act on your research by doing the following.

-- Start with a question or an opportunity you wish to grasp and answer
+- Start with a question you want answers for

 3. Create Partnerships